Pupil Premium

 Additional Opportunities

-In addition we believe that the children also gain from a wide range of opportunities that prepare and inspire the children to be learners as well as take responsibility for their own wellbeing.
-As such a range of programmes have are supported through this grant including an annual programme of a range of Health and Well Being workshops, musical instrument tuition, playground opportunities and support, as well as residential events and a variety of educational visits throughout the year.
-In addition, the work of our two learning mentors, is part funded through the grant.
-Through these roles support for our more vulnerable children is given and has proved to have a significant impact in helping them to improve self esteem and confidence and become positive learners.
+In addition, we believe that the children also gain from a wide range of opportunities that prepare and inspire the children to be learners as well as take responsibility for their own wellbeing.
+As such a range of programmes have are supported through this grant including an annual programme of a range of Health and Well Being workshops, musical instrument tuition, as well as residential events and a variety of educational visits throughout the year.

 If you think your child may be eligible for Free School Meals please follow the link to look at the criteria and apply online.